wacncontent/CustomizeTool/addCommentOutput/articles/fundamentals-introduction-to-azure.md

 ### Site Recovery

-Azure Site Recovery (formerly Hyper-V Recovery Manager) can help you protect important applications by coordinating the replication and recovery <!-- keep by customization: begin --> of Hyper-V images <!-- keep by customization: end --> across sites. <!-- deleted by customization Site Recovery  provides capability to protect applications based on Hyper-v, VMWare or SAN --><!-- keep by customization: begin --> You can back up <!-- keep by customization: end --> to your own secondary site, <!-- deleted by customization to --> a hoster’s site, or <!-- deleted by customization to --><!-- keep by customization: begin --> use <!-- keep by customization: end --> Azure and avoid the expense and complexity of building and managing your own secondary location.
+Azure Site Recovery (formerly Hyper-V Recovery Manager) can help you protect important applications by coordinating the replication and recovery across sites.
+Site Recovery  provides capability to protect applications based on Hyper-v, VMWare or SAN to your own secondary site, to a hoster’s site, or to Azure and avoid the expense and complexity of building and managing your own secondary location.
 Azure encrypts data and communications and you have the option enable encryption for data at-rest too.

 It monitors the health of your services continuously and helps automate the orderly recovery of services in the event of a site outage at the primary datacenter.
 Virtual machines can be brought up in an orchestrated fashion to help restore service quickly, even for complex multi-tier workloads.

-Site Recovery works with existing technologies such as Hyper-V Replica, System Center, and SQL Server AlwaysOn. <!-- deleted by customization Check out [Azure Site Recovery overview](/documentation/articles/site-recovery-overview) for more details. -->
+Site Recovery works with existing technologies such as Hyper-V Replica, System Center, and SQL Server AlwaysOn.
+Check out [Azure Site Recovery overview](/documentation/articles/site-recovery-overview) for more details.

 ### Azure Backup
 ![Azure Backup](./media/fundamentals-introduction-to-azure/AzureBackupIntroNew.png)